ArneWW/Day3-Task1/README.md

-# Day3-Task1
+# About me

-This is a test respository to complete an assignment
+I love Java! :P And im doing a java course to get more experience with this programming language...

+Yours truly

+Arne